stich86/lpac-libmbim-wrapper/README.md

 | Quectel RM502Q-GL (MBIM)         | TBT           | N/A (no embedded eSIM) |
 | Quectel RM502Q-GL (AT)           | TBT           | N/A (no embedded eSIM) |

+For ***Foxconn T99W175*** be sure to select the correct slot based on type of eSIM are you using (slot **0**=Physical SIM, slot **1**=eSIM)
+You can swap slot with `mbimcli` using this command:

+`mbimcli -p -d /dev/wwan0mbim0 --ms-set-device-slot-mappings=1`

+If you want to know which slot is active, just type:

+`mbimcli -p -d /dev/wwan0mbim0 --ms-query-device-slot-mappings`

-AT provisioning needs these supported AT commands to interact with the eUICC:
+For AT provisioning, the modem meeds these commands to interact with the eUICC:

 - `AT+CCHO` to open logical channel
 - `AT+CCHC` to close logical channel
 - `AT+CGLA` to use logical channel access

+Plese note if you use AT backend, this wrapper is not needed.

 # Bugs & know issues